Skip to main content

 The Australian Sociological Association (TASA) warmly invites you to the 2026 Annual Conference, which promises to be an inspiring event that bringing together the sociological community to explore the theme: Revolution and Resistance.

-2025 began with catastrophic fires in Los Angeles, which touched those previously thought impervious: the rich.
-The planetary crisis of climate change also promises an unavoidable revolution to our social and ecological world.
-War in the Ukraine and the genocide in Gaza rage on.
-Mass protests are yet to bear fruit.
-Transformative political change is elusive.
+Our social and ecological world appears caught in a series of cascading and compounding crises, leaving no one untouched.
+The planetary upheaval of climate change promises an unavoidable revolution, regardless of the impulse towards ‘business as usual’.
+War in the Ukraine, and the genocide in Gaza rage on, as antisemitism and Islamophobia materialise into further violence globally.
+Mass protests are yet to bear fruit, and authoritarianism appears resurgent.
 Previous forms of resistance and revolution, such as demonstrations, petitions, boycotts, sit-ins, and marches, no longer offer transformative social and political change.
 Millions have participated in No Kings marches across the US with no appreciable change to the Trump administration’s damaging policies and practices.

-At the same time, sociologists understand the inherent power of drawing on the lessons of the past to inform present action.
-For TASA 2026, we recognise we meet on Kabi Kabi Country, for which native title was recognised in 2024, with resistance and revolution affirming enduring sovereignty, deep connection to place, and decades of sustained effort, underscoring the importance of this theme.
+These points of inflection and change are of central interest to sociologists, who understand resistances and revolutions as plural, multiple, complex and contextual.
+For TASA 2026, we recognise that we meet on Kabi Kabi Country, for which native title was recognised in 2024, with resistance and revolution affirming enduring sovereignty, deep connection to place, and decades of sustained effort, underscoring the importance of this theme.
 This year's conference sits in and with the tension between the resistant and revolutionary practices of the past, and the future not yet born.

 Conference Highlights